 Proper skin care maintenance is key to preventing and controlling dry, itchy skin.
 Many doctors recommend starting with a good moisturizing cream and an anti-itch ointment.

-If your skin is itchy and irritated, apply TriCalm to help stop the itch, and then apply moisturizing cream.
+If your skin is itchy and irritated, apply TriCalm Products to help stop the itch, and then apply moisturizing cream.
 Avoid taking hot showers; instead take warm or lukewarm showers.
 Over-exposure to hot water can dry out the skin.
 After your shower, blot skin with a towel rather than rubbing it.
 Then apply moisturizing cream to damp skin to help lock in moisture (avoid creams with lanolin—an ingredient that can cause allergic reaction or irritation).
 Adding a humidifier in your home can also help your skin retain water even when you have the heat on.
 Drink plenty of water to help moisturize your skin from the inside.

 We Recommend Using TriCalm Clinical Repair Cream